vatz88/blog/Setting-up-Ubuntu-on-Asus-Rog-GL552VW/README.md

 ---

 If you are new to Linux probably switching from Windows, getting Linux up and running on your system can be tiresome.
-Fisrt thing you would do is simply google it to find out the most easy way to get things done.
-If you are lucky it may work out well for you.
-But that was not the case with me.
-Here, I have tried to list down the problems I faced while setting up my system with their solutions.
+Here, I have tried to list down the problems I faced while setting up my system along with their solutions.
 Also, I have added some extra things you might want to do as a developer.
-In the end I have added some very useful Linux commands which will be helpful to you if you are a first time Linux user.
+In the end I have added some useful Linux commands which will be helpful to you if you are a first time Linux user.
 I will be more specific towards the issues which may arise while installing and skip the common steps which you can find from a google search.
 I have Asus Rog GL552VW which comes with Nvidia graphics card and Windows installed.

 ### Installing Ubuntu